vincentarelbundock/Rdatasets/doc/betareg/rst/MockJurors.rst

       .. rubric:: References
          :name: references

-      Deady, S. (2004).
+      Deady S (2004).
 The Psychological Third Verdict: 'Not Proven' or 'Not Willing to Make a Decision'? *Unpublished honors thesis*, The Australian National University, Canberra.

-      Smithson, M., and Verkuilen, J. (2006).
+      Smithson M, Verkuilen J (2006).
 A Better Lemon Squeezer?
       Maximum-Likelihood Regression with Beta-Distributed Dependent
       Variables. *Psychological Methods*, **11**\ (7), 54–71.